CivicaDigital/MongoRocks/README.md

 Certainly there are elements in the array that are not `2`.
 The reasoning for this seemingly strange change in searching behaviour to satisfy that all the documents returned from a query, summed with all the documents that are returned from `$not` that query should equal the total number of documents.
 If this behaviour wasn't true then we could have a query and not that query both returning all the documents.

-## Exercise Six: Not clauses
+## Exercise Five: Not clauses

 1. Find all the students who haven't enrolled in any course from the `Technology` school.
+(There's 3592)
 2. Find all the students who have scored a `0` in any subject from the `Technology` school and then all those who haven't.
 Confirm that these both add up to the total number of documents.
-(There're 8548 who have not and 1452 who have.)
+(There's 8548 who have not and 1452 who have.)

 ## Comparison documents